wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 2. The second screenshot shows the german translated widget on the Widget Management Page in the backend.
 It looks like the WordPress default widget 'Recent Posts' with additional options for the thumbnails.

 == Changelog ==

+= 3.0 =
+* Added default image sizes dropdown menu
+* Added options to print out excerpts
+* Updated *.pot file and german translation
+* Refactored: HTML output moved into include files
+* Slight improvements for security and performance

+= 2.3.3 =
+* Fixed error message on trial to open the CSS file
+* Tested successfully with WordPress 4.2.2

 = 2.3.2 =
 * Fixed bug of wrong path to public.css file